Hyedryn/elikopy/docs/preprocessing_dmri.rst

 Description
 ^^^^^^^^^^^

-If the raw data is not in its ’native’ resolution, a reslicing process is required.
+If the raw data is not in its ’native’ resolution, a reslicing process might be required.
 Usually, the MRI scanner performs automatic interpolation on the data in order to beautify the data since clinicians usually have a preference for high resolution images.
 However, the intrinsic resolution is not augmented by this interpolation.
 While somewhat useful to clinicians, the